 Probably a leader in the online second marriage matchmaking business in India.
 The acquisition of Secondshaadi.com makes it a compelling platform for people who want to try marriage the second time.
-Divorceematrimony.com is very popular among the South Indians worldwide.
+Divorceematrimony.com is very popular among South Indians worldwide.

-Shaadi.com claims to have over 100,000 profiles of divorced men and women looking for second marriage.
+Shaadi.com claims to have over 100,000 profiles of divorced men and women looking for a second marriage.
 Considering the popularity of this portal among North Indians and Indians living abroad, you should definitely try Shaadi.com.

 Jeevansathi has the third largest database of profiles among the top three matchmaking sites in India.
 If you are in North India, Jeevansathi will have a large selection of matrimonial profiles for second marriage.

 So how do you present yourself in a matchmaking site for a second marriage?
 Copy these 5 sample matrimonial profile descriptions for divorcees.

 Chapter 2: Is second marriage a good idea?

 People who have gone through a divorce or been widowed often wonder if second marriage is needed.
 Answering this questions is difficult as every individual has a different opinion about what’s the best course of action.

 While we don’t have data on divorce rates in India for second marriages, in the US, second marriage divorce rates are higher when compared to first marriages.

 Just goes to show that there is no guarantee that your second marriage will work better than your first marriage.

 Before a decision can be made, you need to understand the pros and cons of a second marriage.